Best slow cookers - the top models for making delicious mid week meals

 Ideal Home’s rating: 5 out of 5 stars

-7. 460005 Sear and Stew 3.5L Digital Slow Cooker by Morphy Richards – best for ease of use
+7. 460005 Sear and Stew 3.5L Digital Slow Cooker by Morphy Richards – best slow cooker for ease of use

 Feature-packed, versatile and so simple to get the hang of, you’ll be slow cooking everything you can with the Sear and Stew.
 It could revolutionise your mealtimes.
 Its pot is made from aluminium rather than ceramic, meaning you can use it on the hob (not induction) to brown meat and veg.
 You can then transfer it to the base to slow cook on either high or low heat.
 Then all you need to do is set a cooking time in increments of 30 minutes using its digital display.
 When the time’s elapsed, it’ll switch automatically to a two-hour keep warm option.